Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 From La Jolla Shores Pier:

-This is probably the easiest route since it doesn’t involve a steep climb, but you can only go this way when it’s very low tide.
+This is the easiest route since it doesn’t involve a steep climb.
+However, you can only go this way when it’s very low tide.

-The middle section of the trail is separated by a huge rock that juts out far enough to be impassable when it’s high tide.
+During high tide, a huge rock juts out far enough to separate the middle section of the trail, making it impassable.
 Do expect a lot of rock scrambling from here though.

 Pro-tip: you’ll pass the infamous Mushroom House on your way, a great photo op.